by Darron McDougal - Monday, May 20, 2019

 When the buck stopped broadside at 170 yards, Pa knocked him down, and we quickly moved downhill where he administered a finishing shot.
 I’d helped Pa get his first turkey and his first muzzleloader buck.
 It was the least I could do in return for his guidance and support when I was younger.
 After all, hunting relationships involve both giving and taking—a two-way street.

-A New Landscape Fast forward.
+Fast forward.
 I’m currently 29 years old and have traveled the United States extensively to chase my hunting obsession and full-time writing career.
 Though much more awaits, I’ve accomplished many meaningful goals.

 Despite that, I can’t forget where I came from or how my hunting lifestyle started.
 Even though Pa is still alive and hunting, I find great sentiment in occasionally borrowing and hunting with some of the relics in his gun den.
 Each time I carry one afield, I remember all that Pa did to encourage me to chase and cherish this lifestyle.